 THE RAT LANTERN – ROBOT RATS

-Nine golden wind-up Robot Rats, designed for the Sydney Lunar Festival for the Year of the Metal Rat 2020.
+Claudia designed nine huge golden wind-up Robot Rats, for the Sydney Lunar Festival for the Year of the Metal Rat 2020.
 Each glowing Rat stands 2.8m tall and features a spinning key in its back and rotating good luck symbol in its chest.
 The Rats are piled on a huge 8m high tower of cogs.

 Commissioned by the City of Sydney

 Claudia is the Curator for the Lunar New Year at World Square Sydney, and for the Year of the Rat 2020 she designed The Ratrobats, 8 cheeky, playful acrobat Rats, inspired by the ancient art of Chinese acrobatics.
 Each Ratrobat is 2.5m high.
-From the Daredevil, hanging high above the Square at World Square, to The Juggler, who juggles blindfolded while riding a unicycle, and Mr Selfie who photo bombs visitor’s happy snaps, the Ratrobats are made from hard coat polystyrene.
+From the Daredevil, hanging high above the Square at World Square, to The Juggler, who juggles blindfolded while riding a unicycle, and Mr Selfie who photo bombs visitor’s happy snaps, The Ratrobats are made from hard coat polystyrene.
+A joy to work with the fabulous teams at Vandal and The Blueprint.

 During the Renaissance, private collectors roamed the world in search of the exotic, the fantastic and the bizarre.
 They discovered natural wonders and scientific marvels and displayed their accumulated treasures.
 This microcosm of the curious was often known as a Wunderkammer, or a cabinet of curiosities.